 Bremont focuses purely on beautifully made mechanical movements and every watch in our core collection has passed each of the rigorous precision tests necessary for the ISO 3159 chronometer designation.
 Every movement is finished to the highest levels of craftsmanship and all are guaranteed to within -4 and +6 seconds per day.
-For this reason Bremont is one of the few watch makers to offer a 3-year warranty on every timepiece.
+For this reason Bremont is one of the few watch makers to offer at least a 3-year warranty on every timepiece.

 Proudly made in the UK

 Great Britain has a wonderful history when it comes to watch making and has probably been the home to more advances in horology than any other nation.
 Bremont is determined to play a pivotal role in the reinvigoration of this industry on British shores and as a result, Bremont manufactures parts at its Parts Manufacturing Facility and every Bremont is hand-build and tested before leaving the Henley-on-Thames workshop.

 The classically styled Bremont Hawking Rose Gold Hawking features a retrograde seconds hand and grand date, contains 4 wooden discs inlaid into the back of the watch taken from the desk at which Hawking contemplated the mysteries of the universe.
 This exquisite chronometer also contains some meteorite to symbolise the cosmos displayed at the centre of the striking hand-finished case back, as well as an etching of stars from the night sky in Oxford on date that Hawking was born.
 The serial number is printed on paper from original copies of a 1979 seminal research paper commonly referred to as “The ‘nuts’ and ‘bolts’ of gravity”.